On Rota-Baxter and Nijenhuis anti-flexible algebras: Abstract

 \section{Abstract}

 We define and derive basic properties of the notion of Rota-Baxter operator on anti-flexible algebra.
-Pre-anti-flexible algebra structure and associated left(right)-symmetric algebra are constructed from a given Rota-Baxter operator on an anti-flexible algebra.
-The notion of $\mathcal{O}$-operator on anti-flexible algebra are recalled and use to build left(right)-symmetric algebra as well as related properties.
+Starting from a Rota-Baxter operator on an anti-flexible algebra, we construct pre-anti-flexible algebra structure and associated left(right)-symmetric algebra as well.
+The notion of $\mathcal{O}$-operator on anti-flexible algebra is recalled and used to build left(right)-symmetric algebra as well as related properties.
 Furthermore, we introduce Nijenhuis anti-flexible algebra and derive associated properties.
 Nijenhuis operator on anti-flexible algebra is used to build pre-anti-flexible algebra structure and related left(right)-symmetric algebra.